boldrocket/objective-c-style-guide/README.md

 * Use Pragma mark to separate method sets, the below set provides a breakdown of the default set which should be used, additional ones can be added as required.
  * Lifecyle – `viewDidLoad`, `init`, `dealloc` etc.
- * Navigation – For links to other Views ?
-Storyboards.
+ * Navigation – For links to other Views / Storyboards - `prepareForSegue`, `performSegue` etc.
  * Public – All public methods required for the class to function.
  * Actions – `IBActions`
  * Protocols – named individually by their class name